 He said he was laughed at for pushing for cannabis reform initially.

-“It’s a historic occasion,” said State Senator Teresa Ruiz (D-Essex), who sponsored the decriminalization bill S. 2535.
+“It’s a historic occasion,” said State Senator Teresa Ruiz (D-Essex) about the cannabis news of the day.
+She sponsored the decriminalization bill S. 2535.

 “This will erase years of discrimination,” Ruiz added.

 Ruiz called her bill “the most progressive decriminalization bill in the nation.”

 In her cannabis legislation, all pending marijuana charges were dropped, and records were sealed.

 “A lot of work was done to get this bill here today, and a lot was compromised,” Ruiz said.
 She thanked the Reverend Charles Boyer and the ACLU, and others for championing this.

 “When did hashish show up in this bill?
 Sen Mike Doherty (R-Warren) asked angrily, “I’ve never seen hashish in this bill.
 Did the people of New Jersey know they were voting on hashish as well?”